With an AZ license in Ontario you can work for a trucking company as an employee, or work for yourself as an owner operator.

 Once you finish reading both hand books, give our practice test a shot to see how you do.
 If you do well, Great!
 If you don’t keep reading and try the test again.

-Take the CDHQ Ontario class AZ practice test
+Take the CDHQ Ontario Class AZ practice tests

-We’ve put together a quick, no pressure practice test to help get started.
-The test is 30 questions long with no time limit and covers road signs, regulations, and safe driving practices.
+We’ve put together several quick, no pressure practice test to help get started.
+The test is 20 questions long with no time limit and covers road signs, regulations, and safe driving practices.
 While passing our test does not mean that you will pass the real test, it is a good indicator to your level of preparedness.

 Are you ready to take the practice test?